OuOLeaf/OuOLeaf/README.md

 - 💬 Ask me about topics associated with statistics

-- 📄 Know about my work & experiences [My Resume](https://www.linkedin.com/in/MrAnkitGupta)
+- 📄 Know about my work & experiences

 - 📫 How to reach me: chandelier0207@gmail.com